top of page

 If your chosen designer has sufficient expertise, they have the right resources, competencies, and qualifications to design an office that meets your design objectives.
 It’s also important that this design is deliverable within your timeline and budget constraints.
 It’s especially important to think about what is unusual or unique about your project compared to others.
 There is more to a designer’s portfolio than amazing designs.
 It's crucial to consider how those designs are relevant to your project.
 If your designer has a good portfolio, they’ll be happy to take you around previous projects they’ve designed that are similar to yours.

-If you are using a specialist designer, it may be tempting to go with the cheapest quote, but this is not always a good idea.
+It may be tempting to go with the cheapest quote, but this is not always a good idea.
 Cutting corners in the design stage will make your project far more likely to be a failure.
 As well as the designer’s direct costs, you should also consider the specification levels they are working at.
 Otherwise, your overall project costs may increase due to an overengineered specification.
+To learn more, read about the 9 Best Office Designers in London.

 Change Management

 Creating the perfect office for your company will not have the results you need if your people don’t use it effectively.
 When faced with such a huge change to their working lives, your people will likely be hesitant or even resistant to the change.
-As a result, their performance will be limited.
 Consequently, their productivity will be limited.
 Effective change management for your people is a crucial part of ensuring they embrace the change of office, use the new environment effectively, and settle in as quickly as possible.

 Involving your people in creating the design brief and giving feedback on the design is an excellent way to increase their levels of engagement with the project.
-Another effective way is to work with a small number of staff to show them how to work in your new office.
+Another effective way is to work closely with a few staff to show them how to work in your new office.
 They can then become “change champions”, coaching the other staff to use your new office to its full potential.

 Office Design to Support Your Company